12 Idiomatic Expressions with animals in German

 Literally: Dogs that bark do not bite

-In every neighbourhood, there seems to be some grumpy old man.
+In every neighborhood, there seems to be some grumpy old man.
 Children might even be scared of him!
 But if help is needed, he’ll always be there.

 Someone else might always threaten everyone around that he’ll call the authorities … and never do it after all.
 After a while you know that it’s just empty words – he’s just barking but not biting.